giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 - See some [Examples](https://github.com/giseldo/chatdepressao/tree/master/exemplos) if necessary.

 - Load the BPMN diagram in a chatbot that supports AIML.
-This project come with a bundle chatbot that use program-y.
+This project come with a bundle converter and chatbot that suport AIML 2 based in a fork of [program-y](https://github.com/keiffster/program-y).

 - You can acess the [Wiki](https://github.com/giseldo/chatbot_ari_bpmn_to_aiml/wiki) of the project for more informations.